dennisreimann/blitzbank-dashboard/README.md

 # Blitzbank Dashboard

-A dashboard for your LND node.
+A dashboard for your Bitcoind/LND full node.

 ## Setup